tammicarter/JS-Basics/README.md

 # JS-Basics
-Bringing JS back to the basics
+Bringing JS back to the basics / HTML Elements basic along with CSS basics